 Chapter 2:

 Tied up, my sister still managed to sleep.
-Outside of short breaks our captors hadn’t stopped — they had ridden for close to two days, rushing toward the capital.
-They were quick and efficient.
-As I turned the situation over in my head, there was no way things could have unfolded like this unless someone had turned on us.
+Aside of short breaks our captors hadn’t stopped — they had ridden for close to two days, rushing toward the capital.
+They were too efficient.
+They knew exactly where to find us, when to strike.
+The thought coiled in my gut like a serpent: Someone turned on us.

 The villagers had been kind to us when we arrived.
 Before that, we’d been kicked out of every town we tried to settle in.
 The color of our hair and eyes had marked Sera and me.
 For three years, we were fortunate to be taken in by a warm community.
 All they asked of us was to help with the other children and lend a hand when we could.